Text source: Joshua Project

 The Bhar culture is that of worshiping the spirits of created things, not the Creator God.
 Distinction must be made between what is created, and the One who created.

 There are many good resource materials available in the primary language of the Bhar people, but workers are needed.
 Pray for workers for the harvest, which is ripening.

 Pray for the followers of Christ

 There may be no followers of Christ among the Bhar community today, but pray for the ones that will soon place their trust in Christ.
+Pray that new Bhar believers will become effective and fruitful in sharing and discussing Bible stories with their own and other families.
 They will need prayer support.
 Pray they will learn to speak to one another in psalms, hymns, and spiritual songs.
 Pray for access to Scripture in printed and recorded forms.

 Pray for the entire people group

 Pray for each individual in the Bhar community to have a minimum of one opportunity to hear of Jesus accurately, in his or her mother tongue.
 Also pray for the Bhar to make schooling a priority for their children, and for good schools to be available.